pushme-pullyou/pushme-pullyou.github.io/tootoo/README.md

 * Click on title to reload

 ## Issues

 ## Goals / To Do

+* 2016-12-01 ~ Overlay or plugin to display issues in right column
 * 2016-11-30 ~ Go to next file using cursor keys
 * 2016-11-30 ~ Material Design version
 * 2016-11-30 ~ Better handling of current file data